Skip to main content

 Will Vibe Coding Kill SaaS?
 The Garry Tan vs Zoho Debate Explained (2026)

 Y Combinator CEO Garry Tan named Taskade, Replit, and Emergent as platforms that will compete away $30/seat SaaS like Zoho.
-Zoho CEO Sridhar Vembu fired back with a public wager.
-Here is what both sides got right, what they missed, and where the market is actually heading in 2026.
+Zoho CEO Sridhar Vembu fired back.
+Wall Street analysts now predict AI-native companies will emerge while incumbents falter.
+Here is the full breakdown.

 In December 2025, Y Combinator CEO Garry Tan posted a tweet that set the tech world on fire.
 He named three platforms — Replit, Emergent, and Taskade — and made a prediction that would spark one of the biggest debates in enterprise software: over-bundled SaaS companies like Zoho will be competed away by non-technical teams building their own custom tools.

-TL;DR: Y Combinator CEO Garry Tan specifically named Taskade alongside Replit and Emergent as the platforms that will disrupt $30/seat SaaS like Zoho.
-Zoho CEO Sridhar Vembu fired back with a public wager.
-Both sides have valid points — but the market is already moving.
-130,000+ apps built on Taskade Genesis, a $4.7B vibe coding market, and 63% non-developer adoption prove the shift is real.
-The question is not whether vibe coding kills SaaS.
-It is which SaaS survives and which gets unbundled.
+TL;DR: Y Combinator CEO Garry Tan named Taskade alongside Replit and Emergent as platforms disrupting $30/seat SaaS.
+Wall Street analysts now agree: AI-native companies will emerge while incumbents falter.
+150,000+ Genesis apps, a $4.7B vibe coding market, and 63% non-developer adoption prove the shift is real.
+The question is not whether vibe coding kills SaaS — it is which SaaS survives and which gets unbundled.

 The response was immediate.
 Zoho CEO Sridhar Vembu issued a public wager.
 Hacker News erupted with 200+ comments.
 Five major Indian tech publications ran the story.
 The debate went viral because it touched something everyone in software has been thinking: are we really approaching the end of $30/seat software bundles?